-Keep in mind that when you make a request the person has the right to say no. This is one reason these skills work... there is no reason to get defensive when your right to choose how you respond is respected.
+When you make a request the person has the right to say no. This is one reason these skills work... there is no reason to get defensive when your right to ask is respected

 Adapted from: Markman, H., Stanley, S. & Jenkins, N. (2006).
 Prevention and relationship enhancement program.
-Colorado: PREP Educational Products.
+Colorado: PREP Educational Products